fragglet/WadGadget/src/help/boomref.md

 Notes:

  1. Speed is .25/.5/2/4 units per tic
  2. If igntxt is 1, then the staircase will not stop building when a step does not have the same texture as the previous.
  3. A retriggerable stairs builds up and down alternately on each trigger.

-#### generalized crushers (128 types)
+#### Generalized crushers (128 types)

     field   description                       NBits    Mask     Shift
     -------------------------------------------------------------------